potassco/fastlane/doc/content/usage.rst

 The direct execution supports only a default LNS using hard constraints and a random relaxation of shown atoms.
 The search is limited to 2000 steps and relax rates of 0.2, 0.4 and 0.6, which are switched after 3 consecutive failed attempts respectively, to improve the solution.
-Additional clingo arguments can be set after the default options.

 For finer control over the performed Large-Neighbourhood-Search (LNS) this module should be used as an api.
 During initialization of the LNS object, all callables, which will be used during execution, can be replaced and